Table of Contents

 Caution: This procedure requires you to perform some steps in rapid succession.
 Please read this manual in advance and make sure you understand those steps.

 If the filament flows only slightly through the nozzle, it is probably clogged.
 It can be cleaned by a cold pull.
 This method uses the partial solidification of the filament in the nozzle to its advantage and removes any stuck impurities.

 Prepare your pliers and approx. 50 cm of light colored PLA strings (it will be easier to control dirt pulled out of the nozzle).

 If filament is loaded in the print head, remove it now.

-Use the pliers to loosen the filament bowden cable attachment to the print head (if using a Titan extruder) or unscrew the Nimble extruder head and remove the short Teflon tube from the print head (using a Nimble extruder).
+Use the pliers to loosen the filament bowden cable attachment to the print head (if using a Titan extruder) or unscrew the FlexPrint extruder head and remove the short Teflon tube from the print head (using a FlexPrint extruder).
 In any case, the fact that there is nothing blocking the printhead from above is our starting point for further actions.